When submitting art work to galleries and to contests, the photograph of your art work can make a difference between being accepted or rejected.

 B. Determine what you need your image for.
 Print images need to be saved as CMYK and preferable 300 dpi (no less than 150).
 Web images should be saved as RGB 72 dpi.

-C. Attach your image to an email when sending.
+D. Attach your image to an email when sending.
+Don’t include it inline in the email.